 Always backup your WordPress site and data before installing a new WordPress plugin!

-If you don’t want to back up your site manually, then consider using a professional service, or use a WordPress backup plugin.
+If you don’t want to perform site backups, then consider getting professional WordPress assistance, or use a WordPress backup plugin.

 You can read about a great WordPress backup plugin that can fully automate your site backups here:

 To install the plugin, log into your WordPress site and click on Plugins > Add New …

 Make sure that you are in the “Search” tab of the Install Plugins screen.
 In the Search field enter TinyMCE Advanced and click on Search Plugins …

 Locate TinyMCE Advanced in the results list and click on the Install Now link to automatically install the plugin on your site …